Lvzxc/nyc-mobility-pipeline/doc/data_quality_checks/03_mart_checks/checks_dim_location.md

 - **Source consistency:** Silver and Gold contain the same set of location IDs.
 - **Volume:** Gold contains 265 records, matching the expected 265 unique Silver locations.

-### Design Assumptions

-* Silver data is already cleaned and deduplicated.
-* Gold does not repeat Silver-layer ROW_NUMBER() deduplication.
-* location_id defines the dimension grain.
-* location_key is a Gold-generated surrogate key.
-* MERGE INTO uses location_id to support incremental and idempotent loading.
-* Similar or identical zone names do not imply duplicate locations; location_id determines uniqueness.
-* DQ checks identify data-quality issues rather than hiding them by changing the validation rules.